Antonio López (footballer, born 1957): Coaching career

 On 25 July 2024, López signed as manager of I-League club Inter Kashi.
-He initially finished second in his debut campaign, but a final ruling by the Court of Arbitration for Sport saw them surpass Churchill Brothers to win the championship and achieve promotion.
+He initially finished second in his debut campaign, but a final ruling by the Court of Arbitration for Sport saw them surpass Churchill Brothers to win the championship and secure promotion.

+López left Inter on 11 May 2026, with contract renewal talks having stalled due to uncertainty over the next season's ISL structure.
+On 6 July, he became head coach of East Bengal.